ARM-software/CMSIS-RTX/Documentation/Doxygen/src/mainpage.md

 The following sections provide further details:

- - \ref RTX5RevisionHistory lists the  explains how to setup an RTX v5 project in Keil MDK.
+ - \ref rev_hist lists the  explains how to setup an RTX v5 project in Keil MDK.
  - \ref rtx_system_reqs lists hardware, software, and resource requirements, as well as supported toolchains.
  - \ref theory_of_operation provides general information about the operation of CMSIS-RTOS RTX v5.
  - \ref config_rtx5 describes configuration parameters of CMSIS-RTOS RTX v5.